 - Choosing and applying to a genetic counseling program starts by determining which program makes the most sense for you based on location, class size, hospital affiliations, cost and more.
 Most applicants apply to several programs.

-- There are many components to the application, including transcripts, test scores, advocacy and/or internship experience, a personal statement and letters of recommendation.
+- There are many components to the application, including transcripts, test scores, advocacy and/or counseling experience, a personal statement and letters of recommendation.

-- Most programs offer in-person interviews to a portion of their applicants.
+- Most programs offer in-person or virtual interviews to a portion of their applicants.

-- All ABGC accredited programs notify applicants of their admission status on the same day, currently the end of April or the beginning of May.
+- Most programs notify applicants of their admission status on the same day, currently the end of April.

 Exploring Genetic Counseling Training Programs

 There are more than 50 colleges and universities across the United States and Canada with Master's degree programs in genetic counseling.

 For a full list of programs, please visit the Accreditation Council for Genetic Counseling (ACGC) Genetic Counseling Training Program Directory.